rfo909/CFT/README.md

 ## Templating

 CFT supports powerful templating, for creating custom configuration files.
-It also has internal access to the same tokenizer which tokenizes the CFT language.
-The JSON parser is written in CFT itself, and also includes a JSON generator, which means JSON files (or strings) can be created from object structures.
+It also has internal access to the same tokenizer which tokenizes the CFT language, and the JSON parser is written in CFT itself, returning a CFT data structure

 ## Internal (thread-safe) data storage

+CFT has no global variables, only functions.

 For situations where state is required, either in session or between sessions, or when sharing data with parallel worker threads, a primitive database is included in CFT.
 It is thread-safe, and provides a